lab-smile/MAGIC/misc/README_withoutHPG.md

+## Training Instruction
-# Multitask, Automated Generation of Intermodal CT Perfusion Maps (MAGIC) via Generative Adversarial Networks
+# MAGIC: Multitask, Automated Generation of Intermodal CT Perfusion Maps via Generative Adversarial Networks

-Developed by the Smart Medical Informatics Learning & Evaluation (SMILE) Laboratory, Dept. of Biomedical Engineering, University of Florida.
+## _Smart Medical Informatics Learning & Evaluation Laboratory, Dept. of Biomedical Engineering, University of Florida_
-- Originally created by Garrett Fullerton and Simon Kato.
-- Under the supervision of Ruogu Fang, Ph.D.
-- Currently maintained by Kyle See.

-## About MAGIC
-MAGIC is a novel, multitask deep network architecture that enables translation from non-contrast enhanced CT imaging to CT perfusion imaging maps. **This framework enables the synthesis of contrast-free perfusion imaging of the brain**.
-It is generalizable to other modalities of imaging as well.
+MAGIC is a novel, multitask deep network architecture that enables translation from noncontrast-enhanced CT imaging to CT perfusion imaging.
+This framework enables the contrast-free synthesis of perfusion imaging of the brain, and it is generalizable to other modalities of imaging as well.

-The novelties of this framework for the synthesis of contrast-free perfusion imaging, in comparison to other modern image-to-image architectures, are as follows:
+The novelties of this framework for the contrast-free synthesis of perfusion imaging, in comparison to other modern image-to-image architectures, are as follows:
 - No existing framework to enable contrast-free perfusion imaging
 - Physiologically-informed loss terms
 - Multitask, simultaneous generation of four CTP maps